 Follow these step-by-step baseboard removal instructions for a quick, easy job.

-Step Two: Start near a corner, and insert the teeth of the prybar or trim puller behind the top edge of the baseboard.
-It might require a light tap from a hammer or mallet.
+Step Five: Second stage prying: Now you can insert the teeth of the prybar or trim puller behind the top edge of the baseboard.
+It might also require a light tap from a hammer or mallet.
 Gently rotate the handle downward to pry the baseboard away from the wall from that point to the next fastener.
 A common mistake is to push the handle toward the wall to force off the board.
 That technique will dent the wall above where the baseboard will cover requiring more patching and painting!

-Step Three: This step is for those planning to reuse the baseboard.
+Step Seven: This step is for those planning to reuse the baseboard.
 When a full piece of baseboard comes off the wall, number the back of it with the marker for easier re-installation.

-Step Five: Use the claw hammer or pliers to remove the old nails (preferred) or drive them into the studs so that the head is not left sticking up at all.
+Step Nine: Use the claw hammer or pliers to remove the old nails (preferred) or drive them into the studs so that the head is not left sticking up at all.

 Remember that you will be replacing the baseboards after you have installed your flooring so you will need new nails and quite possibly more paint for retouching damaged paint work.
 If after removing the baseboards you find that they are damaged in anyway then now would be a good time to buy and install new baseboards as they aren’t expensive.